Yoav666s/dnd-wiki/collections/_spells/basic-rules/9th-level/prismatic-wall.md

   While this layer is in place, spells can't be cast through the wall.
 The layer is destroyed by bright light shed by a daylight spell or a similar spell of equal or higher level.

   ***7. Violet.*** On a failed save, the creature is blinded.
 It must then make a wisdom saving throw at the start of your next turn.
 A successful save ends the blindness.
-If it fails that save, the creature is transported to another plane of the GM's choosing and is no longer blinded.
+If it fails that save, the creature is transported to another plane of the DM's choosing and is no longer blinded.
 (Typically, a creature that is on a plane that isn't its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal planes.)
 This layer is destroyed by a dispel magic spell or a similar spell of equal or higher level that can end spells and magical effects.
 excerpt: "A shimmering, multicolored plane of light forms a vertical opaque wall--up to 90 feet long, 30 feet high, and 1 inch thick--centered on a point you can see within range."
 source: "Basic Rules"
 ---